-Knowledge/suspicion of money laundering or t knowledge or suspicion connected with money la errorist financing (please explain, as fully as possible to

-turidening of terrorist infancing)

-Other information - Other services provided to the ne customer(s)

-onaliana officiala Cinnatura Data

-mpliance Officer's Signature Date

-NB: The above report should be accompanied by photocopies of the following:

-- 1. For natural persons: The relevant pages of customer's passport or ID card evidencing identity. - 2.
-For legal entities: Certificates of incorporation, directors and shareholders. - 3.
+4. Knowledge/suspicion of money laundering or terrorist financing (please explain, as fully as possible the knowledge or suspicion connected with money laundering or terrorist financing) 5.
+Other information - Other services provided to the customer(s) Cor mpliance Officer's Signature Date NB: The above report should be accompanied by photocopies of the following: For natural persons: The relevant pages of customer's passport or ID card evidencin identity.
+For legal entities: Certificates of incorporation, directors and shareholders.
 All documents relating to the suspicious transaction(s)

+FOURTH APPENDIX

-FOURTH APPENDIX HIGH RISK CUSTOMERS
+HIGH RISK CUSTOMERS

-- 1. Non face to face customers - (a) Whenever a customer requests the establishment of a business relationship or an occasional transaction, a personal interview is recommended during which all information for customer identification should be requested and obtained.
-In situations where a customer, especially a non-resident of the Republic, requests the establishment of a business relationship or an occasional transaction through mail, telephone, or the internet without presenting himself for a personal interview, the Financial Organisation must follow the established customer identification and due diligence procedures, as applied for customers with whom it comes in direct and personal contact and obtain exactly the same identification information and documents.
+R.A.D.
+1. Non face to face customers 192/2016

+- (a) Whenever a customer requests the establishment of a business relationship or an occasional transaction, a personal interview is recommended during which all information for customer identification should be obtained.
+In situations where a customer, especially a non-resident of the Republic, requests the establishment of a business relationship or an occasional transaction by mail, telephone or through the internet without presenting himself for a personal interview, the Financial Organisation shall follow the established customer identification and due diligence procedures, as applied for customers with whom it comes in direct and personal contact and obtain the same exact identification information and documents as required by the Law and this Directive, depending on the type of the customer.
+The said identification information and documents kept by the Financial Organization in its records shall take the following form: - i.
+Original, or - ii.
+True copy of the original, where the certification is made by the Financial Organization in cases where it establishes the customer's identity itself, once the original is presented thereto, or - iii.
+True copy of the original, where the certification is made by third parties, in cases where they establish the customer's identity, pursuant to Article 67 of the Law and the provisions of paragraph 25 of this Directive, or